gapfranco/BlockchainWS/README.md

   ```
   {
     "height": 5
   }
   ```

 ### Notes

-- The level blocks database is created automatically on first use.
+- The _level_ database is created automatically on first use.
 Will create a folder _chaindata_ at the project folder level.

 - To reset the database, drop the _chaindata_ folder and restart the node service.